Wargame: Computer

 The term "wargame" is rarely used in the video gaming hobby; the term "strategy game" is preferred.
 "Computer wargame" distinguishes a game from a "tabletop wargame".

 Computer wargames have many advantages over traditional wargames.
 In a computer game, all the routine procedures and calculations are automated.
 The player needs only to make strategic and tactical decisions.
 The learning curve for the player is smaller, as the game can be played without mastering all its mechanics.
 The gameplay is faster, as a computer can process calculations much faster than a human.
 Computer wargames often have more sophisticated mechanics than traditional wargames thanks to automation.
 Computer games tend to be cheaper than traditional wargames because, being software, they can be copied and distributed very efficiently.
 It's easier for a player to find opponents with a computer game: a computer game can use artificial intelligence to provide a virtual opponent, or connect him to another human player over the Internet.
-For these reasons, computers are now the dominant medium for wargaming.